henrymegwai/AuctionBiddingIWthSIgnalR/README.md

-# Real time Auction Bidding with >Net Core and SignalR
+# Real-time Auction Bidding with.NetCore and SignalR